 Knowing this will give you more confidence whenever you find yourself in the same situation.
 For example, if your voice cracked while singing a particular song, you should feel more confident to sing again because you already messed up the first time.
 The only way you can go is up.

 - Bring yourself back to the present

-Reminding yourself that you are not in the same place you were back then can be the most effective way to learn how to stop reliving embarrassing moments and obsessing about mistakes you made in the past.
+If you want to learn how to stop reliving embarrassing moments and obsessing about mistakes you made in the past, reminding yourself that you are not in the same place you were back then can be effective.
 It happened to the person you were, and it is not a reflection of who you are now.

 To get over embarrassing moments in your past and bring yourself back to the present, you could use breathing exercises and practice mindfulness meditation to help you stay calm when these embarrassing memories come flooding back.

 When you find yourself thinking about past embarrassing moments repetitively, to the point that it is bringing up negative thoughts and affecting your ability to function normally, this is called rumination; and it could lead to mental health issues such as depression.

 If it gets to this point, consider seeking professional help from a therapist to get to the root cause for why you can’t move on.
 They can then come up with treatment options to help you stop reliving embarrassing moments and obsessing over past mistakes.